-In an inverted pyramid, the base lies at the top and the point lays in located at the bottom.
-In terms of a press release, this means the headline and most crucial information should be put at the start of the story, not at the end.
+In an inverted pyramid, the base lies at the top and the point is located at the bottom.
+In terms of writing a press release by using an inverted pyramid style, the headline and most crucial information should be put at the start of the story, not at the end.

-There are different rules about punctuation.
-The most used will relate to commas.
+There are different rules about punctuation in AP style.
+Most will relate to using commas.

 I had ice cream, fruit, and coffee for breakfast.

 In the USA, and in AP style, you should omit the last comma (sometimes called the Oxford comma):

 I had ice cream, fruit and coffee for breakfast.

-It’s better to avoid first or second-person pronouns, such as you or yours.
+It’s better to avoid using first or second-person pronouns, such as you or yours.
 The AP Stylebook has strict guidelines regarding this part of speech.
-All press releases and news stories have to be written in the third person only.
+All press releases and news stories have to be written in the third- person only.

 AP style specifies rules for how numbers should be written.
 You should spell out numbers from 1 to 9.
 After that, use numerals, like 10, 15, or 22.
 However, write out the full number if it goes at the beginning of a sentence.
 For example: Ten children were injured when . . .
 In headlines, use numerals for numbers 10 and above..

 Avoid choosing uncommon fonts.
 Instead, use the basics like Times New Roman or Arial.
-This is obligatory because media stocks use these fonts when publishing articles.
+This is obligatory because media organizations use these fonts when publishing articles.
 Also, your font sizes matter and should only be one point apart in size: e.g., your headline should be 14, your subhead should be 13, and your body should be 12.

 All headlines and subheads should be typed in the title case.
 For example: Nonprofit Launches New Charity Coat Drive.
 This rule only applies to headlines and subheads.
-Other capitalizations should only turn to the appropriate noun.
+Other capitalizations should only be used for proper nouns.